 For me, the question becomes, is what I am doing contributing to beauty or truth?
 Whether it is the beauty or truth of how I am thinking, or something I am working on that will help others create beauty in their own lives, making beauty is important to me.
 One of the words I love is INSPIRE – to breathe in.
 Breath contains spirit.
 To bring spirit into us means we are alive and able to allow our spirit to touch others, hence inspiring them.

 This is our power.
 If we can stay in balance, stay connected with our own inspiration then we can create beauty and truth in our lives.
 Conversely, we can contribute to ugliness in our lives and the world.

 When we are in the chaos and the paralysis of the moments before all the pieces pull together and fall into place, before the next big breath gets taken and there is form – that is the moment of great possibility.
-Where I am next may dictate my day to day life for years to come, as the last three and one half years had been laid out in front of me by previous choices.
+Where I am next may dictate my day-to-day life for years to come, as the last three and one-half years had been laid out in front of me by previous choices.
 But this open moment is unique.
-This is our undervalued pregnancy that we often try to rush through because it isn’t comfortable.
+This is the undervalued pregnancy that we often try to rush through because it isn’t comfortable.

 The birth is coming.
 Your attitude has everything to do with what will be.
 Do you honor the becoming?
 How can you focus right now to stand in the truth of what is, and to inspire – to bring spirit into the life that is yours each moment of each day.